-Oftentimes, first and business-class passengers will be able to board their flights from a separate gate, or even directly from the airport lounge.
+Oftentimes, first and business class will be able to board their flights from a separate gate, or even directly from the airport lounge.
 This certainly adds to the exclusivity of the experience.

-Because there are simply fewer passengers flying in first and business class, the lines are shorter and you will ultimately board the plane faster.
-If an airline offers both first-class and business class service on the same flight, first-class passengers will typically board first, followed by business class passengers.
+Because there are simply fewer passengers flying in these classes, the lines are shorter and you will ultimately board the plane faster.
+If an airline offers both first-class and business class service on the same flight, first-class passengers will typically board first, followed by business class.

 Both classes of service will receive pre-flight beverages while the rest of the flight is boarding.
 Just what you will get depends on the airline you are flying.
 On a recent Emirates first-class flight from Los Angeles (LAX) to Dubai (DXB), I was offered Arabic coffee, champagne, and Arabic dates shortly after I boarded the plane – while business class and economy passengers were still boarding.

-One difference you will find between the boarding and check-in process with first and business class comes from the checked baggage allowance.
+One main variation between the boarding and check-in process comes from the checked baggage allowance.
 It varies from airline to airline, but generally speaking, business class passengers will receive two free checked bags and first-class passengers will receive up to three bags free.